olmkn/land-cover-mapping/README.md

 # Pixel-based Remote Sensing Image Classification

 *This project focuses on supervised classification of Sentinel-2 satellite imagery to map land cover types over an area in the Skadovsk rayon, Kherson oblast.
-By leveraging advanced feature engineering and machine learning techniques, this project achieves achieved a peak accuracy of 94% using ANN in identifying diverse land cover classes.*
+By leveraging feature engineering and machine learning techniques, this project achieved a peak accuracy of 94% using ANN in identifying diverse land cover classes.*

 ---